medic/medic-docs/development/db-schema.md

 ### Parent hierachy representation

-Contactables **store** their parent hierarchy as a "de-hydrated" hierarchical structure, which records the `_id` of each parent up until the top of the hierarchy:
+Contactables **store** their parent hierarchy as a minified hierarchical structure, which records the `_id` of each parent up until the top of the hierarchy:

 ```js
 {